ajaykrishnan23/-Movie-Review-Analysis/README.md

-# -Movie-Review-Analysis
+# Movie-Review-Analysis
-Analysis of all currently running movies
+Analysis of all currently running movies taken from IMDb based on user reviews.